AD83 Institutional Financial Conflict of Interest

 Each of the following offices shall designate a responsible person and report at least semi-annually to the COIO all Institutional Financial Interests of the University as defined above in their designated areas and shall update their reports as needed:

-Office of General Counsel (for institutional contracts or business partnerships);
+- Office of General Counsel (for institutional contracts or business partnerships); and

 B. Disclosure by University Officials